Gabrielle-Tobermann/Overture/README.md

 Welcome to Overture, the perfect place for a violin shop to keep track of their inventory, reference their orders, and see some financial reporting on rentals and sales.

 ## Users
-Users for this app are the shop owner and their employees.
+Users for this app are the employees of the shop.
 They will have to authenticate to access features.Customers do not access to this app.
 - Users can read, add, update delete intruments/bows.
 - Users can read, add, delete an order

-- Admin can view the financial reports
+## Admin
+The admin is the shop owner.
+They will have the same abilities as the regular users, but will also be able to see financial reports view, which will display a chart for rental revenue and a chart for sales revenue.

 ## Project ERD